Public Offering definition

 Public Offering means any offering by the Corporation of its capital stock or equity securities to the public pursuant to an effective registration statement under the Securities Act of 1933, as then in effect, or any comparable statement under any similar federal statute then in force.

-Public Offering means an offering of Registrable Securities pursuant to an effective registration statement under the U.S. Securities Act of 1933, as amended.
+Public Offering means any offering of Common Shares to the public, either on behalf of the Company or any of its security holders, pursuant to an effective registration statement under the Securities Act.